dzvilius/visual-money-tracker/README.md

 **_(1) - "As a user, I want to navigate around the app, so that, I can access the sections I need."_**

-- As a user, I want to navigate to main page, so that, I can see the dashboard.
+- As a user, I want to navigate to main page, so that, I can see the home page.
   - [x] Add logo with hyperlink to home page.
   - [x] Add menu hyperlink to home page.
 - As a user, I want to navigate to transactions page, so that, I can see the list of transactions.